ASU-Lim-Lab/Spike_mutation_tracker/README.md

 Local directory structure should emulate the format in the visualization folder for this repository.
 - The main streamlit script should be in the parent directory while dashboard pages, and data should reside in their respective sub-directories.
-- For more information on how to execute the script, visit
+- For more information on how to execute the script, visit this [streamlit](https://docs.streamlit.io/knowledge-base/using-streamlit/how-do-i-run-my-streamlit-script) help page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>